Backtrader Alpaca: Build Algo Trading Strategies with Python

 So, what exactly is Backtrader?

-You can learn more about all its features on the official Backtrader website.
+Learn more on the official Backtrader website.

 What is Alpaca Trading?